 Many clinical trials have been done to evaluate the health benefits of ginger in different diseases and it is concluded that ginger can be used for Chemoprevention, meaning used to treat a precancerous condition or used as prevention to keep cancer from starting.

 The most abundant compound in ginger is 6-gingerol.
-It is safe and efficacious in preventing cancer meaning could be used to treat precancerous condition.
+It is safe and efficacious in preventing cancer meaning could be used to treat a precancerous condition.

-However, you’ll want to consume dried ginger over fresh because when you dehydrate fresh ginger into powder, gingerols are converted into a compounds called shogaols (the Japanese name for ginger).
+However, you’ll want to consume dried ginger over fresh because when you dehydrate fresh ginger into powder, gingerols are converted into compounds called shogaols (the Japanese name for ginger).

 6-Shogaol specifically is the most potent compound for killing cancer stem cells.
 Fresh ginger contains much less 6-Shogaol.

 A recent breakthrough study found that 6-Shogaol; the active component of driedginger is 10,000x more effective than traditional chemotherapy for breast cancer research model.

 When tested, it kills cancer cells more effectively (which traditional chemotherapy can also kill), but the difference is that it can also kill cancer stem cells, (where traditional chemo is not effective) without adversely affecting healthy tissue.